vanallenlab/SigProfilerAssignment-wrapper/README.md

 # SigProfilerAssignment wrapper
 **Please [read their preprint](), review their [GitHub repository](https://github.com/AlexandrovLab/SigProfilerAssignment/tree/main), [official documentation](https://osf.io/mz79v/wiki/home/), and [COSMIC's mutational signatures page](https://cancer.sanger.ac.uk/signatures/) before using code in this repository**.

-This repository contains an implementation of [SigProfilerAssignment](https://github.com/AlexandrovLab/SigProfilerAssignment/tree/main), an algorithm that enabling the assignment of previously known mutational signatures to individual samples and individual somatic mutations.
+This repository contains code that is a wrapper around [SigProfilerAssignment](https://github.com/AlexandrovLab/SigProfilerAssignment/tree/main), an algorithm that enabling the assignment of previously known mutational signatures to individual samples and individual somatic mutations, by the [Alexandrov Lab at UCSD](https://alexandrov.cloud.ucsd.edu/).
 As of this writing, SigProfilerAssignment has not yet been published in a peer review journal and the GitHub repository continues to be developed.
 So, while the [requirements](requirements.txt) file specifies a release, the code in this repository may eventually break as the authors make updates.

 SigProfilerAssignment does [not currently work in containers](https://github.com/AlexandrovLab/SigProfilerAssignment/issues/78) :(